ErnestK/thermostat_api/README.md

 - execute `docker-compose exec app bundle exec rubocop` in console - to run checking cops

 ## Approach description
-1. The main condition was for the endpoint to work quickly, but at the same time return the id and number.
+1. POST Reading: The main condition was for the endpoint to work quickly, but at the same time return the id and number.
 The service which works in this action is **very fast**.
 - He get from Redis (hash collection) dictionary next id for this entry from all readings and the number for this particular token (since we using sequence for each token ).
 - Then create reading_value and put it in ither redis collection( right now without any validation, cause we should do it really fast,